programmfabrik/easydb-documentation/content/sysadmin/configuration/easydb-server.yml/plugins/ldap/_index.en.md

 Remarks:

 - The keyword "Login" is only valid in the "user" section, not in the group section.
 Thus `user.uid` is used in the group section.
-- The prefix "user" in `user.uid` is easydb syntax (not LDAP syntax) for: Use the "uid" attribute of any LDAP object that matches the rules from the user section (not the `environment.user` section).
+- The prefix "user" in `user.uid` is easydb syntax (not LDAP syntax) for: Use the "uid" attribute of any LDAP object that matches the rules from the user section (not to be confused with the `environment.user` section).
-- The prefix "group" in `group.cn` is easydb syntax (not LDAP syntax) for: Use the "cn" attribute of any LDAP object that matches the rules from the group section (not the `environment.groups` section).
+- The prefix "group" in `group.cn` is easydb syntax (not LDAP syntax) for: Use the "cn" attribute of any LDAP object that matches the rules from the group section (not to be confused with the `environment.groups` section).

 ### Addressing multiple ldap servers